dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

   return set([person for person in sentCounter if sentCounter[person] >= K and rcvCounter[person] >= K])
 {% endhighlight %}

-We will use this set to filter all the results that involve people, to make sure there are collaborators, and not mailing lists or promotion lists.
+This set will help us make sure that all future results that involve email addresses belong to collaborators, and not mailing lists or promotion lists.

 ##Analyzing the email metadata

-Now, let's find the most "private" collaborators, i.e. people with whom we have a high likelihood of exchanging a private (one to one) email without cc'ing anyone.
+Now, let's find the most "private" collaborators, i.e. people with whom we have a high likelihood of exchanging a private (one to one) email without cc'ing anyone else.
 In other words, we want to construct a list of tuples, each tuple consisting of an email address and the probability of exchanging a private email, e.g. <code>('email3@email.com',0.657)</code>.
 The probability is computed by dividing the number of private emails by the total number of exchanged emails.

 {% highlight python %}
 def getPrivateContacts(emails, collaborators):